Homa F.C.

-Homa Football Club (هما, Hema) is an Iranian football club based in Tehran, Iran.
+Homa Football Club (هما, Hema) is an Iranian football club based in Tehran.
 They currently play in the Tehran Provincial Leagues.

-The club has a long and rich history and has always been associated and owned by Iran's national airline carrier, Iran Air.

 History

 Pre-revolution success

 Before the revolution, the team was known as Guard FC and then Homa .At the time, the team participated in the Takht Jamshid Cup.
 It was relatively successful, finishing third in 1974 and second in 1975.
 Homa FC finished third in 1975 President's Cup Football Tournament.

 Season-by-season

 The table below chronicles the achievements of Homa in various competitions since 1969.